About the project:

 MYSKILLS - identifying professional competencies

 The Federal Employment Agency and the Bertelsmann Stiftung joined forces to develop the MYSKILLS test.
 The test makes professional knowledge visible.
 It is intended to open up opportunities on the job market for people who, up to now, have found it difficult to provide evidence for skills which they acquired informally or non-formally.
-In the future, employment agencies and job centres will offer MYSKILLS for 30 professions in six languages.
+In the future, employment agencies and job centres will offer MYSKILLS for 30 professions in twelve languages.

 MYSKILLS - Identifying professional competencies - questions and answers